We are naturally diverse

 - Multi-generational synergy

-To make the transition from words to actions, a Diversity & Inclusion governance structure has been built around an international community that meets regularly to share best practices and roll out our diversity commitment at an operational level, wherever we are.
+To make the transition from words to actions, a Diversity & Inclusion governance structure has been built around an international community that meets regularly to share best practices and roll out our Diversity & Inclusion Commitment at an operational level, wherever we are.

-To champion the Group's eight commitments and spread their influence as widely as possible, they have been brought together under the Group Diversity Commitment.
+To champion the Group's eight commitments and spread their influence as widely as possible, they have been brought together under the Group Diversity & Inclusion Commitment.

 Committed to gender equality